Sister City Campaign – Dangjin, South Korea –Bergen County, New Jersey

 County Executive James Tedesco of Bergen County: Tell Sister City, Dangjin, South Korea, That We’re Opposed to the Torture and Consumption of Dogs and Cats.

 If you want to help fight the grisly South Korean dog and cat meat trade and make a difference in South Korea, here are a few quick actions you can take that could save millions of dogs and cats each year.

-In Dangjin, there are countless dog farms, slaughterhouses, markets and restaurants where the dogs, who are tortured their entire lives, end up being slaughtered in the most inhumane ways, such as by electrocution, hanging or beating; and then thrown into boiling water – sometimes while they are still alive.
+In Dangjin, there are countless dog farms, slaughterhouses, markets, and restaurants where the dogs, who have been tortured their entire lives, end up being slaughtered in the most inhumane ways, such as by electrocution, hanging, or beating, and then thrown into boiling water – sometimes while they are still alive.
 In many places, dogs are being killed in full view of other terrified, caged dogs; and this takes place in public and in broad daylight.
-In addition, many abandoned and stolen former pets end up in this industry, and are subjected to the same cruelty.
+In addition, many abandoned and stolen former pets end up in this industry and are subject to the same cruelty.

 A Search Engine reveals the sickening scale of Dangjin’s dog meat demand.

-Even if half of these ‘Health’ Food Centers and restaurants serve dog and cat ‘ingredients’ in one form or another, just imagine how many dog/cat slaughterhouses must be present in and around Dangjin in order to supply all of these outlets.
+Even if half of these ‘Health’ Food Centers and restaurants serve dog and cat ‘ingredients’ in one form or another, imagine how many dog/cat slaughterhouses must be present in the vicinity of Dangjin to supply these outlets.